A walk between the mountains and the ocean.

 In Espellette, the castle and church are worth a visit and, in the village, you can also find an excellent chocolate producer (Antton).
 Some chocolate after a walk on the mountains could be just perfect!

-Overnight with breakfast and dinner in Espelette.
+Overnight with breakfast in Espelette.

 Walking time: 4,45 hours

 Another day of wonderful walking through villages and hamlets, and along country lanes and farm tracks – the remarkable Ainhoa being the highlight.
 The village of Ainhoa, located a few km from the Spanish border, was founded in the 12th century as a place of rest on the way to Santiago de Compostela.
 The walking is easy, mainly through beautiful rural countryside: however, you will have interesting places to see, things to do, and even have a look at artisan producers of food, drinks and artifacts.